 There is plenty of convincing evidence that supports the value of social-emotional learning (SEL).
-Research shows that it benefits children and adults alike, it helps fight teacher burnout and the CDC has been advocating for it as a tool to help improve youth mental health for years.
+Research shows that it benefits children and adults alike, it helps fight teacher burnout and the Centers for Disease Control and Prevention has been advocating for it as a tool to help improve youth mental health for years.
 So why aren’t more classrooms implementing it?

 Finding ways to teach social-emotional learning skills without adding to teachers’ overwhelming workloads is crucial.
 D2L Brightspace can make it easy for students to improve their SEL-related skills in the classroom without adding to a teacher’s plate.
 In this blog, we’ll go over three specific tools that educators can harness to help their students improve their well-being through social-emotional learning.

 Before we discuss how Brightspace supports social-emotional learning, let’s quickly recap what it means.
 Social-emotional learning—also known as social and emotional learning, or SEL—is a behavioral framework that teachers can incorporate into their classrooms to help students improve interpersonal skills and manage emotions.

 The Collaborative for Academic, Social, and Emotional Learning (CASEL), a leading voice for the implementation of SEL, outlines five core competencies of the framework.
 These are, as described by CASEL:

 - self-management: managing your own emotions, thoughts and behaviors

 - responsible decision-making: intentionally building caring, constructive choices around your personal behavior and social interactions